Skip to main content

 /doctor

-Checks the health of your Claude Code installation
+Check the health of your Claude Code installation, including version and update status

 /help